openmsa/Core-Engine/README.md

 --------

 The Ubiqube OpenMSA is an all in one network and security management system.
-This repository contains the OpenMSA core-engine component.
+This repository contains the OpenMSA Core Engine component.

+The OpenMSA Core Engine is a daemon that pushes configuration to devices using Devices Adaptors.
+In addition, the daemon handles firmware updates and configuration archiving for network elements.
+VNF management is also supported.

 Deploying the core-engine requires an OpenMSA .ova image which must be downloaded separately and run in an appropriate VM environment.